ikoral/testme/README.md

 # ttl-testme Web Application (SUT)#

-This app was created as Sytem Under Test (SUT) for Software Test Training.
+This app was created as Sytem Under Test (SUT) for Software Test Training. **Currently app is running HEROKU, [click to here](https://ttl-testme.herokuapp.com/) to access current cersion**

 ### OVERVIEW ###